docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw25.md

 - **Start time:** 1:00 PM
 - **Duration:** 1 hour
 - **Location:** Room 210, 2nd floor

-{: .important }
-You can find the official CSW poster template <a href="https://www.overleaf.com/read/hgbzthtgkshn#72c123">here</a>.
-Please submit your poster by emailing it to either <a href="mailto:lorenzo.gerini@edu.unige.it">Lorenzo</a> or <a href="mailto:matteo.martini@edu.unige.it">Matteo</a> **no later than May 25**.
-This will allow us to handle the printing and ensure your poster is set up and ready for the session.

 ### Hands-On Session - _Basic biomedical signal processing case studies: fundamentals, traps, and tricks_ by __Danilo Pani__
 - **Start time:** 2:00 PM